bennyhartnett/bennyhartnett.com/README.md

 python3 -m http.server
 ```

 and visit `http://localhost:8000` in your browser.
 The site uses Bootstrap and Remix Icon CDN links, so an internet connection is required for full styling.
-The main page also includes basic SEO metadata for better discoverability.
+All pages include canonical links and Open Graph tags, and `robots.txt` plus `sitemap.xml` assist search engines.
+The landing page also defines Twitter card metadata for rich previews.

 The GitHub panel includes a copy button with a prefilled `git clone` command so you can quickly grab the site's source.